The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Plan (P): What happens next in pursuit of the goal, including adjustments, continuations, or new objectives.

-PIE notes are a type of progress note that strips documentation down to three focused sections and are used in mental health settings where speed and simplicity matter.
+PIE notes are a type of progress note that strips documentation down to three focused sections, used in mental health settings where speed and simplicity matter.

 PIE stands for Problem, Intervention, and Evaluation.
 The format originated in nursing and medical settings.
-It leads with the identified clinical problem rather than the client’s narrative, which keeps documentation tight.
+It leads with the identified clinical problem rather than the client’s narrative.
 Case managers, inpatient psychiatric units, and high-volume settings where multiple providers document for the same client find PIE notes practical.

 Problem (P): The clinical issue you are addressing today, tied to the client’s diagnosis or care plan.